 Practical tips for visiting the Best Cusco markets

-Before you head out to spend your pesos in Cusco’s different markets, there are things to keep in mind.
+Before you head out to spend your money in Cusco’s different markets, there are things to keep in mind.

 Especially in the markets, you will be confronted with an overwhelming number of products.
-In many cases, you will even find the same item in stands that are right next to each other!
+In many cases, you will even find the same item on stands right next to each other!

-Whether it’s an Andean wool sweater, fruit or cooking pans, there will never just be one stall that offers the article you desire.
+Whether it’s an Andean wool sweater, fruit, or cooking pans, there will never be just one stall that offers the item you want.
 Take a look around the whole market before you buy, and if you don’t find anything nicer or for a lower price, return to the first place.

-Bear in mind that most vendors will initially give you a high price when you ask them.
+Bear in mind that most vendors will initially quote you a high price when you ask.
 This is not meant to be unfriendly – it is common in Peru to negotiate.
-Lay the article back down, make an unimpressed face and move on; see what the vendor in the next stand tells you.
+Lay the article back down, make an unimpressed face, and move on; see what the vendor in the next stand tells you.

-Vendors will usually lower the price when they see you leaving the stand, or they will do so when you return, so just go for the lowest price you have heard and make the deal!
+Vendors will usually lower the price when they see you leaving the stand, or when you return, so just go for the lowest price you have heard and make the deal!

 Tip 2: Watch your belongings

-Due to its growing reputation as a tourist attraction in Cusco, San Pedro market, in particular, can be a very crowded place, and it’s essential to watch out for pickpockets.
+Due to its growing reputation as a tourist attraction in Cusco, San Pedro Market, in particular, can be very crowded, and it’s essential to watch out for pickpockets.

 Keep an eye on your valuables, such as your cameras, cell phones, and briefcases.
 It’s easiest to carry your camera on the front of your body where you can see it, and it’s also a good idea to have a money belt or jacket with inside pockets for your money and cell phone.

-Don’t take your original passport around with you, but always carry a paper copy and leave the original in your room or a safety deposit box.
+Don’t take your original passport with you; always carry a paper copy and leave the original in your room or a safe deposit box.

-Tip 3: Spend a good time browsing to see what you can find
+Tip 3: Spend some time browsing to see what you can find

-You will be pleasantly surprised by the fact that you can practically get anything at the local markets in Cusco.
+You will be pleasantly surprised to find that you can practically get anything at the local markets in Cusco.

-Depending on their size, the different markets will offer you a wide variety of items: San Pedro market is the biggest in the centre and has a large selection of clothes, souvenirs, kitchen and cooking supplies in addition to groceries.
+Depending on their size, the different markets will offer you a wide variety of items: San Pedro market is the biggest in the centre and has a large selection of clothes, souvenirs, kitchen and cooking supplies, as well as groceries.

 San Blas market is a smaller but very charming marketplace, where you will find fruit, vegetables, and other groceries.

-Wanchaq, on the other hand, is the perfect place to take a look around and mix with the locals.
+Wanchaq, on the other hand, is the perfect place to take in the surroundings and mix with the locals.
 It offers a similar variety to San Pedro but is less touristy.

 Tip 4: Consider hygiene when buying in the market

 A little heads up: the marketplace is where the locals buy their groceries.
-For many travelers, visiting the local markets can be a rather surprising experience, as the various things you can buy also include raw meat.
+For many travelers, visiting local markets can be a rather surprising experience, as you can buy a wide range of items, including raw meat.

-This also applies to eating in the markets, where good hygiene isn’t also assured.
-Get tips from your accommodation or tour guide as to which stands are least likely to leave you with Delhi (or Peruvian) belly or stick to the kitchens with the busiest crowds and fastest turn over of food so you know that it’s not been sat around all day.
+This also applies to eating at markets, where good hygiene isn’t guaranteed.
+Get tips from your accommodation or tour guide on which stands are least likely to leave you with a Delhi (or Peruvian) belly, or stick to the kitchens with the busiest crowds and the fastest turnover of food, so you know it hasn’t been sitting around all day.

 Tip 5: Take a bag with you